-Paul Barbera is an Australian-born photographer who splits his time between Australia and Europe.
+Paul Barbera is an Australian-born photographer who splits his time between Australia, Europe, and New York.
 He works mainly in advertising and editorial but what inspires him most are his self-initiated projects, which are featured online.
 He has been published in more than 50 international publications, including View on Colour, Bloom, Elle Decor, Freudin, Grazia Casa, Vogue Living, Jalouse, and Black Book.

 Brian W. Ferry

 Brian Ferry is a freelance photographer based in Brooklyn.
 He regularly shoots interiors and environments, artists and designers, portraits, and travel and lifestyle stories both for personal work and for clients and collaborators such as Freunde von Freunden, BBDO/Starbucks, Aritzia, Wilder Quarterly, Brooklyn Magazine, Bon Appetit, and Martha Stewart Living.
 His work has been exhibited in Los Angeles and London, and a limited-edition book of his photographs was published in 2011 by Lawson’s Books.
 He frequently posts new photographs, thoughts, ideas, and inspirations on his popular blog, the blue hour.